MJoergen/de10-nano-old/Episode_1_hello_world/README.md

 ## Installing the tools

-Now you must make the Quartus Lite setup program has execute permissions, e.g. by executing in the temporary download folder the following commadn:
+Now you must make sure the Quartus Lite setup program has execute permissions, e.g.  by executing in the temporary download folder the following command:

 ```
 chmod a+x *.run
 ```

 Now you're ready to install.
-Only the Quartus Lite setup program needs to be run.
-It will automatically recognize the other two files and install everything.
+Only the Quartus Lite setup program needs to be run; it will automatically recognize the other two files and install everything.

 ```